 Both the tracks together take the story ahead and keep the reader hooked!

 The book highlights social issues in a stark yet light-hearted tone.
-These lines where it talks about railways, during their initial days in the country, may give an idea. . .
+These lines which talk about railways during their initial days in the country will you give an idea. . .

-The second trail is about the protagonist coming to Palanpur on death of his uncle and his experiences as he learns and unlearns about life in rural north India.
-In the process he also gets aware to his uncle having been murdered and attempts to understand what lay behind.
-The book is based during the earlier 1980’s and makes one wonder how much – if at all – has changed since then.
+The second trail is about the protagonist coming to Palanpur on the death of his uncle and his experiences as he learns and unlearns about life in rural north India, and tries to uncover the truth behind his uncle’s murder.
+Rumble in a Village is based during the earlier 1980’s and makes one wonder how much – if at all – has changed since then.

 On a few occasions, as I flipped pages, I stopped, closed my eyes and spent few minutes in silence.
 Some of the incidents described took me back to my days– couple of years – in a village in north India, somewhere between the early 1980’s and today.

 At some point, too many characters (both trails put together) make the going difficult.
 Also, as one moves towards the end the story-line tends to get predictable.
 Regardless, it has its share of one liners which one may re-read and ponder on.
 Sample these:

 This has always surprised me: simpler things can actually be sexier than complicated ones.

 In mysterious ways that have always baffled colonizers all over the world, the colonized could achieve results without using the more advanced techniques of their masters.